andrey-helldar/laravel-gitlab-ci/README.md

 >
 > The latest supported version of PHP is 8.4.
 >
-> We will support it for the duration, but there will be no newer versions of PHP.
+> We will support the current versions of PHP (8.2, 8.3, and 8.4) until PHP 8.4 [support ends](https://www.php.net/supported-versions.php) on January 1, 2027.
 >
 > Also, the Imagick extension is not available for PHP 8.4 due to [lack of support](https://github.com/Imagick/imagick).